Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 ### Cons:

-- Data can be shared among dependent tasks only via a database (using features called "XCom", "Variable", or "Hook").
+- Not designed to pass data between dependent tasks without using a database.
-- You need to manage passing/sharing of unstructured data (e.g. image, video, pickle, etc.), if any, outside of Airflow.
+There is no good way to pass unstructured data (e.g. image, video, pickle, etc.) between dependent tasks in Airflow.
-- Does not support automatic pipeline resuming option using the intermediate data files.
-- You need to write file/database access (read/write) code.
+- You need to write file access (read/write) code.
 - Does not support automatic pipeline resuming option using the intermediate data files or databases.

 Airflow might be good for production, but apparently not for rapid experimentation.